dfinke/ImportExcel/README.md

 * Now catch an attempt to both clear the sheet and append to it.
 * Fixed some issues when appending to sheets where the header isn't in row 1 or the data doesn't start in column 1.
 * Added support for more settings when creating a pivot chart.
-* Corrected a typo PivotTableName was PivtoTableName in definition of New-PivotTableDefinition
+* Corrected a typo PivotTableName was PivotTableName in definition of New-PivotTableDefinition
 * Add-ConditionalFormat and Set-Format added to the parameters so each has the choice of working more like the other.
 * Added Set-Row and Set-Column - fill a formula down or across.
 * Added Send-SQLDataToExcel.
-Insert a rowset and then call Export-Excel for ranges, charts, pivots etc
+Insert a rowset and then call Export-Excel for ranges, charts, pivots etc.

 #### 10/30/2017
 Huge thanks to [James O'Neill](https://twitter.com/jamesoneill).
 PowerShell aficionado.
 He always brings a flare when working with PowerShell.
 This is no exception.